The main features are

 Unplug the OPA227 chips from the uTracer board while updating the firmware.
 After the upgrade go to calibration and hit “save” to save the previous calibration to the chip

-These are the utMax installation files for Windows and Linux current version is 2.32
+These are the utMax installation files for Windows and Linux.
+No further updates to the 32 bit version (2.32) are planned as a 64 bit version is being worked on.

 uTmax has an installer for Windows.
 It will create a desktop and a start menu shortcut so you can launch the app from either one.
 Windows gives a spurious warning about protecting your PC.
 You can safely ignore this warning and proceed with the installation.
 It happens as the installer is not signed.
 The reason it’s not signed it that it requires a rather expensive annual fee for a code signing certificate.